apparentorder/r53db/README.md

 - Amazon Linux 2
 - Debian Buster
 - Ubuntu Focal 20.04

-- PostgreSQL Versions 9.6 up to 13
+Other OS should work as well, if they meet the above list.

-Other OS might work as well.
+You'll be happy to know that it's working on 64-bit ARM as well, so you can use those nice [AWS Graviton](https://aws.amazon.com/ec2/graviton/) instances!

-##### IAM Permissions for Route53
+### IAM Permissions for Route53

 The following permissions are required: